fredericbonnet/helena/docs/src/helena-dialect/dicts.spec.md

 `dict` can be used for creation and conversion, but also as a type guard in argspecs.

-- ✅ should return map value
+- ✅ should return dictionary value

-- ✅ should convert key-value tuples to maps
+- ✅ should convert key-value tuples to dictionaries

   The most common syntax for dictionary creation is to simply pass a tuple of key-value elements.